Yorktown, New York: History

-During the American Revolution, Yorktown saw limited action.
-Late in the war, the Pines Bridge crossing of the Croton River was guarded by the 1st Rhode Island Regiment made up of White, African American, and Native American soldiers.
+During the American Revolution, the Hanover area saw limited action.
+Late in the war, the Pine's Bridge crossing of the Croton River was guarded by the 1st Rhode Island Regiment made up of White, African American, and Native American soldiers.
 Several of the soldiers were killed, including the regiment's commander, Colonel Christopher Greene, on May 14, 1781, at the Battle of Pine's Bridge in Croton Heights.
-A memorial was erected at the Presbyterian Church in Crompond, New York.
+A memorial was erected at the First Presbyterian Church in Yorktown Heights.
 Major John André, a British officer who communicated with Benedict Arnold, ate his final breakfast at the Underhill House at 370 Underhill Avenue on Hanover Street just before his capture and eventual hanging as a spy.

 In 1788, the township was officially incorporated as Yorktown, commemorating the Revolutionary War victory of the Franco-American siege of Yorktown, near Yorktown, Virginia, on October 19, 1781.
-The area had previously been known as Hanover, with a now unwanted association with King George III.
+(The original name, Hanover, was a tribute to the British monarchy, specifically the House of Hanover and King George III, an association which became unwanted after the Revolution.)

 Moving north after the battle of Yorktown, the French army camped at the site of today's French Hill Elementary School, where cannonballs and other relics have been found.
-Although rumors claim that George Washington passed through Yorktown, no factual records confirm this.

-A Bicentennial Committee in 1988 reviewed the town's remaining historic sites and determined which should be preserved.